WWE King and Queen of the Ring lineup: The latest card for the Memorial Day weekend PLE from Saudi Arabia - Pro Wrestling Dot Net

 -Queen of the Ring tournament final

-Powell’s POV: It’s another loaded holiday weekend with this event being held on the Saturday of Memorial Day weekend and the AEW Double Or Nothing pay-per-view taking place the next night.
-My live review will start with either a Kickoff Show match or the start of the main card at 11CT/NoonET.
+Powell’s POV: There were no new matches added to the lineup during Monday’s Raw.
+It’s another loaded holiday weekend with this event being held on the Saturday of Memorial Day weekend and the AEW Double Or Nothing pay-per-view taking place the next night.
+My live review of WWE King and Queen of the Ring will start with either a Kickoff Show match or the start of the main card at 11CT/NoonET.
 A same day audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment